Videos show Chicago officers shoot man as 44 rounds unloaded in exchange of fire

 Subscribe for unlimited digital access.
 Try one month for $1!

-Videos released Friday by a police oversight agency show a shootout in the backyard of a home between Chicago police and an armed man who was shot by officers in the South Shore neighborhood.
+Videos released Friday by a police oversight agency show a shootout in the backyard of a home between Chicago police and an armed man wounded by officers in the South Shore neighborhood.

 The Civilian Office of Police Accountability released five videos of the Feb.
-26 incident in which 44 shell casings were found at the scene on the night of Chicago’s mayoral election.
+26 incident — the night of the first-round of the city’s mayoral election — in which 44 shell casings were found at the scene.

 No officers were struck, but the man suffered three gunshot wounds to his side and foot, police said at the time.
-The man who was shot, Flamingo Jones, was later charged with attempted first-degree murder of a police officer.
+Flamingo Jones was later charged with attempted first-degree murder of a police officer.

 The video shows the officer fire four shots at the 38-year-old as Jones jumps a fence in a gangway, then another four in the backyard.
-After a pause in action, a rapid series of shots is fired — though not clear by whom — and then multiple officers close in on Jones and place him in cuffs.
+After a pause in action, a rapid series of shots can be heard — though it is unclear who fired them.
+The five officers then close in on Jones and handcuff him.

-Though the officer who fired the first shots radios that there were “shots fired at police,” none of the videos appear to show the moment when Jones allegedly fired at officers.
+Though the officer who fired the first shots radios that there were “shots fired at police,” none of the videos appear to show the moment when Jones is alleged to have fired at officers.

 In court, Cook County prosecutors said the incident began when Jones made “eye contact” with plainclothes officers in the 7400 block of South Bennett and then fled.
 The officers chased him and saw he was holding a gun, prosecutors said.
 The officers ordered him to drop it, but he allegedly fled through a gangway.